-Restriction System Option Description This will enforce compliance with the EN-50131-9 standard and the Spanish "INT/316/2011 Order of 1 February on the operation of alarm systems in the field of private security".
-This requirement stipulates that an alarm will only be deemed to be a confirmed alarm if it meets the following conditions: - 3 zone activations in 30 minutes (default), whereby two activations may come from the same device if the activations differ in type, that is, alarm/tamper. - 1 Alarm activation followed by an ATS[1] Fault within 30 minutes (default). - ATS fault followed by a tamper or alarm condition within 30 minutes (default).
-If the 30 minutes expires and the zone is restored to its normal physical state, then the zone's alerts will be restored if a level 2 user can restore this alert.
-In this case, the zone will accept a new alert condition which will cause a new activation.
-Alternatively, if the zone has not been restored to its normal physical state then that zone will be inhibited if that zone is allowed to be inhibited.
-If an alert (ATS) reoccurs after the 30 minute window (default), then the 30 minute timer will restart.
-The EN50131-9 confirmation option is automatically set whenever the Standards > Region option is set to Spain.
-Keypad 1 Always Show State (SHOW STATE) If enabled, the setting status of the system (Fullset/Partset/Unset) is permanently displayed in the bottom line of the keypad display.
+Restriction System Option Description EN-50131-9 This will enforce compliance with the EN-50131-9 standard and the Spanish "INT/316/2011 Order of 1 February on the operation of alarm systems in the field of private security".
+This requirement stipulates that an alarm will only be deemed to be a confirmed alarm if it meets the following conditions: Keypad (!)
+Always Show State (SHOW STATE) If enabled, the setting status of the system (Fullset/Partset/Unset) is permanently displayed in the bottom line of the keypad display.
 If unchecked the setting status will disappear from the keypad display after 7 seconds.
 Show Open Zones If enabled, open zones will display on keypad in Unset mode.
 Call ARC Message If enabled, the ARC message will be displayed for 30 seconds after Unset, if confirmed alarm has been reported.
 Call ARC Line 1 ARC message in line 1 of display (16 chars).
 Call ARC Line 2 ARC message in line 2 of display (16 chars).
 Show Cameras If enabled, offline cameras will be displayed on the keypad in Unset mode.
 Log Keypad Access Enable this option to log users' keypad access (successful and failed log-in attempts).
-Idle State Language Select the language displayed in idle state.
-System Language: Language in which menus and texts on the keypads, the web interface and the event log will be displayed.
+Idle State Select the language displayed in idle state.
+Language System Language: Language in which menus and texts on the keypads, the web interface and the event log will be displayed.
 Last Used: Last used language is displayed in idle state.